AIM & PURPOSE OF COLLECTIVE WORSHIP

 - Was there a sense of community, common ethos and shared values?

 The whole school celebrates Mass together with our parents and parish community.
 Children play an active part in each Mass, through reading praying, singing, altar serving and taking part in entrance and offertory processions.

 Each term the KS2 classes take it in turn to prepare a mass for our parents and parish community.

 FORMAL AND TRADITIONAL PRAYER

-Children are encouraged to develop their individual prayer life through daily participation in our formal prayers such as our school prayer, morning prayer, grace before and after meals and evening prayer.
+Children are encouraged to develop their individual prayer life through daily participation in our formal prayers such as our school prayer, morning prayer, grace before and after meals and end of the day prayer.
 It is important that we enable pupils to participate in community of the Church through learning our traditional Church prayers.
 Formal prayers, appropriate to the age and maturity of the year group are taught.

-Each half term pupils participate in class meditation led by the class teacher.
+Each day pupils participate in class meditation led by the class teacher.
 At appropriate level each class experiences prayerful reflections, including silent contemplation, to develop their own spirituality and private prayer.
 Pupils are encouraged to share their own thoughts and prayers through open prayer.

 PRAYER THROUGH THE RE CURRICULUM